8 Days / 7 Nights

 You’ll depart in in the morning after breakfast.

 The cook prepares all meals: a substantial breakfast and a three-course dinner of very good quality.
 A packed lunch may be prepared after breakfast.
-Tea and coffee will be ready when you arrive on board in the afternoon.
+After the daily trip you will receive on board a snack/cake/fruit with coffee/tea.
 There’s a bar on the boat with beer, wine, and soft drinks at reasonable prices.
 If you have special meal requirements, we ask you to mention this when booking.
-In the case of a gluten-free or vegan diet there is an additional charge of $60 per week.
+In the case of a gluten-/lactose-free or vegan diet there is an additional charge of $60 per week.

 20 people – After many years as cargo boat, Vita Pugna was completely renovated in the early 1990s in order to start its new life as floating hotel along the Dutch canals.
 On board the Vita Pugna you will find the same style and cozy atmosphere of the Bike & Barge cruises in Holland enhanced by the friendly and homey management of the international crew.
 The typical wooden cabin area and the comfortable air-conditioned living room will welcome customers for a well-deserved rest after a day of cycling.